MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • Djemaa el Fna

 The huge, lively square at the heart of Marrakech, one of the city's principal attractions.
-By day or by night, the square is filled with wandering salesman, musicians, dancers, and snake charmers attracting the attention of a cosmopolitan crowd.
-When your wandering in the souks the locals are asking constantly, “are you looking for the square?”
+By day or by night, the square is filled with wandering salesmen, musicians, dancers, and snake charmers, attracting the attention of a cosmopolitan crowd.
+When you’re wandering in the souks, the locals are asking constantly, “are you looking for the square?”
 Because is the reference point in the medina!
-When you’re lost in the souks, almost every signpost, points direction Djemaa El Fna.
-It’s a must see, but for me, the place where the traders are the most intrusive!
+When you’re lost in the souks, almost every signpost points in the direction of Djemaa El Fna.
+It’s a must-see, but for me, the place where the traders are the most intrusive!
 After saying several times "no, I am not interested in a henna drawing", a lady had strangled my hand and before I knew it, she started to draw on it, without hesitation.
 Then she demanded money to support her children, and the work she had put in it … which I subsequently refused because no is no!
 They even tried to separate me and my husband to get their way.
 I heard several similar stories from friends, so be on your guard here!
+In 2026 we only visited by day, and the salesmen were less pushy, because anno 2026 they were all occupied with their mobilephone.

 • Place des Epices